 (PewResearch)

-According to the same sex marriage facts, the Netherlands was the first nation to legalize homosexual marriage in 2000.
+According to same-sex marriage facts, the Netherlands was the first nation to legalize homosexual marriage in 2000.
 After the Netherlands, other countries in Europe—such as England, Ireland, Spain, and Austria—legalized it.

 (Statista)